 They're the subject of laments by Billy Joel and Bruce Springsteen.
 Once powerhouses of the American economy, they now conjure images of abandoned steel mills and factories, and vacant houses and storefronts.

-They gained national attention when President Trump busted though Hillary Clinton’s so-called “blue wall” by winning over voters in cities like Scranton, Pennsylvania, Joe Biden’s hometown.
+They gained national attention when President Trump busted through Hillary Clinton's so-called "blue wall" by winning over voters in cities like Scranton, Pennsylvania, Joe Biden's hometown.

 But from Gary, Indiana, to Lowell, Massachusetts, smaller post-industrial cities are taking strategic steps to regenerate.
 They have a chance to follow their larger rebounding counterparts like Pittsburgh and Cleveland, by building on downtowns, capitalizing on a unique sense of place, and focusing on workforce development, according to a new report from the Lincoln Institute of Land Policy and the Greater Ohio Policy Center.